Synthxyl704/ARGV_image_downloader/README.md

 # ARGV image downloader
 A fun C project I wrote for extending my knowledge in network programming and client URL handlings and stuff.
+Very, VERY easy to use terminal based image downloader using argument vector(s) straight into your required directory.

 ## Linux/Terminal running commands and important notice[s]